PermanentOrg/sftp-service/docs/collisions.md

 ## Testing Plan

-- Test generates unique & correctly formatted `downloadName` for n colliding files in the same namespace (parent folder).
+- Test generates directory-unique & correctly formatted `downloadName` for n colliding files in the same namespace (parent folder).
-- Test generates unique & correctly formatted `downloadName` for n colliding folders in the same namespace.
+- Test generates directory-unique & correctly formatted `downloadName` for n colliding folders in the same namespace.
-- Test generates unique & correctly formatted `downloadName` for n colliding files & folders in the same namespace.
+- Test generates directory-unique & correctly formatted `downloadName` for n colliding files & folders in the same namespace.
-- Test generates unique & correctly formatted `downloadName` for incoming files and folders holding colliding deduplication strings.
+- Test generates directory-unique & correctly formatted `downloadName` for incoming files and folders holding colliding deduplication strings.
+- Test generates directory-unique & correctly formatted `downloadName` for files and folders with uncommon naming styles.

+*Directory-unique: Download names need be unique only for files and folders in thesame directory*

 # Synchronization